Job opening: Front end developer – Stockholm

 As a senior front end developer at Axess Lab you will create applications that focus on helping users with disabilities.
-This requires a strong base in modern front end development frameworks like Angular or Vue, but also a willingness to learn the required accessibility skills.
+This requires a strong base in modern front end development frameworks like Angular or React, but also a willingness to learn the required accessibility skills.
 Luckily we have the best accessibility teachers in Sweden on board to get you started!
 Below is an image of one of them – Hampus.
 He’s a UX:er but we like him anyway!

 We’re a small but growing company – soon to reach the “10 colleagues” milestone.